jacekkowalczyk82/my-debian/README.md

 ## Final Version

 In the final version of the configs, I decided to port my i3wm install to my Openbox build.
 This way, when building the Openbox config, I am getting both window managers, Openbox and i3.
 On the login screen, I can select the session I want.
-Obviously, its much easier to have one “perfect” ISO than have to decide between the two at install time.
+Obviously, its much easier to have one "perfect" ISO than have to decide between the two at install time.

 ## Issues and solutions